Is it TMJ or a sinus headache? Are sinus problems part of TMJ? Read on to learn more...

-In addition, the symptoms of sinus problems can make existing TMJD worse.
+While TMJ won’t cause sinus problems, the symptoms of existing sinus problems can make TMJD worse.
 Nasal congestion and bruxism can trigger snoring and restless sleep.
 Sinusitis can cause breathing problems because of congestion, leading you to breathe with your mouth open.
 This pulls the jaw out of its natural resting position, which can stress the jaw and contribute to bruxism, or teeth grinding.
 Sinus issues like allergies can also cause sneezing, an action that can cause your jaw to click or pop, or even dislocate entirely.

 What should I look for in a mouthguard for TMJ if I also suffer from sinus issues?